 CYCLING ENTHUSIAST

-I’m a road cycling enthusiast and write for all of you who are fellow enthusiasts.
-We are a broadly defined group somewhere between the recreational cyclist and the all-in amateur racer.
+I’m a road and gravel cycling enthusiast and write for all of you who are fellow enthusiasts.
+We are a broadly defined group between recreational cyclists and pro racers.

-Here’s my definition – Road cycling enthusiasts are serious, committed and regular riders who do between 2,000 to 5,000 miles (3,000-7,000 kilometers) a year.
-We ride on flat, rolling and mountainous terrain and do interval, strength and endurance training.
-We will generally be on our bikes 4-6 days a week outdoors in decent weather.
-In lousy weather, about half of us will ride on a trainer.
-Some will still ride outside and the rest will sleep in.
+Here’s my definition – Cycling enthusiasts are serious, committed, and regular riders who do 2,500 to 10,000 miles or 4,000-16,000 kilometers a year.
+We ride on flat, rolling, and mountainous terrain and do interval, strength, and endurance training.
+We will generally be on our bikes 4-6 days or 6-12 hours a week outdoors in decent weather on one to five-hour rides.
+In lousy weather or in the winter, many of us will ride on a trainer but we’ll ride year round with the exception of a few week break at the end or during the season.
 We ride on our own, with regular partners, and in group rides.

 During the year, we’ll normally ride for the pure love of it, for the way it energizes us (and reduces stress), and for the collegiality it provides.
-Some of us will do a few races, club rides, centuries, gran fondos, sportives or charity events to motivate our riding and measure ourselves.
-As a road cycling enthusiast, we average speeds 17 to 22mph or 27 to 35kph over the course of a typical 35 to 50 mile or 50 to 80km ride, depending on terrain, conditions, fitness and training objectives.
+We’ll do some combination of training on our own, riding with training partners, regular group rides, and road and/or gravel events ranging from charity events, centuries, sportives, long-distance gravel events, crits, and road races.
+Our road speeds average between 17 to 25 mph or 27 to 40 kph over a typical 35 to 50 mile or 50 to 80 km road ride and 12 to 18mph or 19 to 29 kph gravel ride, depending on terrain, conditions, fitness, and training objectives.

-Whether we race or not, we are competitive within ourselves to always do better and competitive as part of a riding group to raise the quality of our rides.
+Whether we race or not, we are competitive within ourselves to always do better and maintain or raise our ride performance.
 Personal and group safety is more important than competing, or at least we know it should be.

-About a third of us have been hit by a car and one in eight have broken a collarbone riding.
-(Both in my case).
-And, of course, we enjoy stopping at a good coffee shop or bakery on most rides and getting together for beer or two every now and then.
+About a third of us have been hit by a car, and one in eight have broken a collarbone riding at least once.
+(Both in my case.)
+Of course, we enjoy stopping at a good coffee shop or bakery on most rides and getting together for a beer or two every now and then.
 (I’m in!)

-Road cycling enthusiasts will have modern composite bikes or high-end alloy or titanium ones that cost typically between $2,500/£2000/€2,500 and $10,000/£8,000/€10,000 to buy or build.
-We use electronics and apps to help us navigate our routes and track our distance, speed, cadence, heart rate, and power to measure our performance for kicks or to input to our training program to help reach our goals.
+Cycling enthusiasts will have modern composite bikes or high-end alloy or titanium ones that typically cost between $2,500/£2000/€2,500 and $10,000/£8,000/€10,000 to buy or build.
+We use electronics and apps to help us navigate our routes and track our distance, speed, cadence, heart rate, and power to measure our performance for kicks or to input into our training program to help reach our goals or share with our cycling friend.

-We’re also dedicated to our cycling to the point where most of our family and friends know that riding is something we do and for some, do a lot of.
-That is, those of us whose families still put up with us despite all the time we spend away from them out riding.
+We’re also dedicated to cycling, to the point that most of our family and friends know that we ride, and for some, we do a lot of it.
+Those of us with young families still put up with us despite all the time we spend away from them out riding.

-When it comes to cycling and buying bike gear, many of us also do a lot of research and are analytical, often overly so but that’s part of the fun of it.
+When it comes to cycling and buying bike gear, many of us also do a lot of research and are analytical, often overly so, but that’s part of the fun.

-Tell me more about your profile in the comments area below so I can help you figure out how to expand or tune the reviews to better suit you.
+Tell me more about your profile in the comments below so I can expand or tune the reviews to better suit you.

 To see what I have reviewed lately, click here to go to the homepage.
 And feel free to let me know what you want to see reviewed next by checking a few boxes below.